 While we signed up for the race late, we didn’t get a chance to train.
 As painful as it was during the race, it was a blast and such a pretty route.
 We actually took our time to take lots of photos, knowing that we weren’t in any hurry to finish anyways.

 Costs and tips for participating in the River 2 Ridge Relay

 - The cost is $135 for an individual, or $225 for a 3 person relay.
 But If you sign up early, the price will be discounted.

 - The race is available as an individual or as a team.
 So if you only want to do one part of the relay, then recruit your friends and make it a team!

 - Prepare for lots of miles- drink lots of water the day before the race and bring some quick absorbing snacks or goo for energy.

 - Bring multiple different shoes.
-Your shoes will get wet during the kayak, so its wise to bring water shoes, bike shoes (if you have them) and trail shoes
+Your shoes will get wet during the kayak, so its wise to bring water shoes, bike shoes (if you have them) and trail shoes.

 - Prepare for any weather in Oregon during September.
 USUALLY you can still count on dry weather during September, however last year it rained.
 So you never really know!

-The River 2 Ridge was put in place not only to have fun, but to enjoy the gorgeous scenery and nature that Salem has to offer.
+The River to Ridge relay was put in place not only to have fun, but to enjoy the gorgeous scenery and nature that Salem has to offer.
 Salem has so much to offer in terms of outdoor recreation and natural beauty, the relay race is the perfect level of activity mixed with enjoying the scenery.
 This is a not to miss race for outdoor enthusiasts!